 In very serious cases it may be necessary to root-fill the tooth.

-If you would like to discuss these options further please call us on 01248 787878, make an enquiry using our online enquiry service.
+If you would like to discuss these options further please call us on 01248 787878 or book an appointment below.